Medical Debt and Financing Options: Ways to Deal with Medical Costs

 When you or someone in your family is sick or dealing with illness it is an extremely draining process.
 Dealing with medical bills is overwhelming and depending on what you are dealing with medically, there may be times where even with the best intentions it is hard to deal with medical bills when you are fighting for your health.
 Organizations, such as the Patient Advocate Foundation are an excellent resource to help you get organized, get advice, financial assistance or even get help with medical billing.

 As an example, they also offer financial aid funds, co-pay relief programs.
-Look into organizations like them, or local community organizations who help in these situations.
-Learn more about the PAF and how they can help here.
+Look into organizations like them or local community organizations who help in these situations.